lucperkins/fn/README.md

 A functional programming library for Go 1.18+.
 Currently mostly inspired by array functions in JavaScript, but will likely grow over time.

+> Yes, there are many libraries out there like this.
+This is mostly a learning exercise for me.

 ## Current API

 ```go